The following requirements apply to all current G1 students and those who enter the program during or after the fall of 2018.

 Teaching Fellowships and Research Assistantships

 All PhD candidates are normally required to teach and/or to work as research assistants beginning in their second year.
-Students are expected to teach a total of 10 sections during their G2, G3, and G4 years.
+The current Statistics Department teaching expectation is as follows: The Department considers teaching experience to be an important educational component of the PhD program.
+Most students will complete that component by leading four sections over the course of their PhD careers, covering at least two different courses.
+Many students elect to do additional teaching for a variety of reasons, including funding living expenses, addressing the needs of the Department, and/or obtaining additional professional experience.
+The Department’s aim is to not ask students to teach more than eight sections in total.
 Research funding considerations may affect these normal teaching and research workloads.
 When research funds permit, the department aims to assign final-year students to lighter-than-normal teaching loads to enable them to make progress on their dissertations.

 Master of Arts (AM) Program